serpapi/awesome-seo-tools/README.md

 - [AccuRanker](https://www.accuranker.com/) - The World's Fastest & Most Accurate Rank Tracker

 - [Nightwatch](https://nightwatch.io/) -  Nightwatch is a cloud-based SEO and analytics tool that focuses on rank tracking and reporting.
-It offers keyword tracking across multiple search engines, competitor analysis, and integration with Google Analytics and Google Search Console.

 - Other "All in one SEO tools" offer this feature as well.